 As of December 31, 2011, there were unrecognized compensation costs of \$7.5 million related to nonvested stock options that the Company expects to recognize over a weighted-average period of 2.2 years.
 As of December 31, 2011, there were unrecognized compensation costs of \$1.0 million related to nonvested RSAs that the Company expects to recognize over a weighted-average period of 1.4 years.
-As of December 31, 2011, there were unrecognized compensation costs of \$1.3 million related to nonvested LTIPs that the Company expects to recognize over a weighted-average period of 2.3 years.
+As of December 31, 2011, there were unrecognized compensation related to nonvested RSAs that the Company expects to recognize over a weighted-average period of 1.4 years.
+As of December 31, 2011, there were unrecognized compensation costs of \$13.3 million related to nonvested LTIPs that the Company expects to recognize over a weighted-average period of 2.3 years.